How to round corners in Photoshop tutorial

 Dragging the image above the shape layer.

-Then with the image layer active, click the Layers panel menu icon.
+With the image layer selected, click the Layers panel menu icon.

 The Layers panel menu icon.